 Does bungee jumping, paragliding, and/or cage diving with Great White Sharks sound like the adventure for you?

-The Garden Route has you covered (but we do highly suggest doing some research into the ethics of the whole shark diving thing).
+The Garden Route has you covered (but we highly suggest doing some research into the ethics of the whole shark diving thing).

-Things to Consider on the Garden Route
+Things to Consider on a Garden Route Road Trip

 Familiarize yourself with the norms of driving in South Africa.